2020 Beirut explosion

+On 4 August 2020, a major explosion occurred in Beirut, Lebanon, triggered by the ignition of 2,750 tonnes of ammonium nitrate.
+The chemical, confiscated in 2014 from the cargo ship MV Rhosus and stored at the Port of Beirut without adequate safety measures for six years, detonated after a fire broke out in a nearby warehouse.
+The explosion resulted in at least 218 fatalities, 7,000 injuries, and approximately 300,000 displaced individuals, alongside property damage estimated at US$15 billion.
+The blast released energy comparable to 1.1 kilotons of TNT, ranking it among the most powerful non-nuclear explosions ever recorded and the largest single detonation of ammonium nitrate.

+The explosion generated a seismic event measuring 3.3 in magnitude, as reported by the United States Geological Survey.
+Its effects were felt in Lebanon and neighbouring regions, including Syria, Israel, and Cyprus, over 240 km away.
+Scientific studies noted that the shockwave temporarily disrupted Earth's ionosphere.
+Adjacent grain silos at the Port of Beirut sustained major damage.
+Portions of the silos collapsed in July and August 2022 following fires caused by remaining grain stocks.

 The Lebanese government declared a two-week state of emergency in response to the disaster.
-In its aftermath, protests erupted across Lebanon against the government for their failure to prevent the disaster, joining a larger series of protests which had been taking place across the country since 2019.
-On 10 August 2020, Prime Minister Hassan Diab and the Lebanese cabinet resigned.

-The adjacent grain silos were badly damaged.
-In July and August 2022, part of the silos collapsed following a weeks-long fire in the remaining grain.
+Protests, which had been ongoing since 2019, grew in scale, leading to the resignation of Prime Minister Hassan Diab and his cabinet on 10 August 2020.
+Claims surfaced suggesting Hezbollah's possible connection to the explosion, citing unverified reports of weapons stored at the site.
+Hezbollah denied the allegations but participated in demonstrations opposing the official investigation.

 Background

 The economy of Lebanon was in a state of crisis before the explosion, with the government having defaulted on debt, the Lebanese pound plunging, and a poverty rate that had risen past 50%.
 In addition, the COVID-19 pandemic had overwhelmed many of the country's hospitals, several of which were already short of medical supplies and unable to pay staff due to the financial crisis.
 The morning before the explosion, the head of the Rafik Hariri University Hospital, which served as the main COVID-19 medical facility in Lebanon, warned that it was approaching full capacity.

 The government-owned Port of Beirut serves as the main maritime entry point into Lebanon and a vital piece of infrastructure for the importation of scarce goods.
 The Beirut Naval Base is a part of the port.
-The port included four basins, sixteen quays, twelve warehouses, a large container terminal, and a grain elevator with a total capacity of 120,000 tonnes that served as a strategic reserve of cereals for the country.
+The port included four basins, 16 quays, twelve warehouses, a large container terminal, and a grain elevator with a total capacity of 120,000 tonnes that served as a strategic reserve of cereals for the country.
 The grain elevator was built in the 1960s as part of an expansion plan advanced by Palestinian banker Yousef Beidas.